VA-Explorer/va_explorer/docs/training/admin_guides.md

 1. Choose the user’s role from the dropdown menu

-1. Check “Can View PII” if the user is allowed to view PII in the system.
-Also check “Can Download Data” if the should be allowed to export VA data from the system.
+1. Check "Can View PII" if the user is allowed to view PII in the system.
+Also check "Can Download Data" if the should be allowed to export VA data from the system.
 See Abilities to Download and View PII Data (link) for details on these permissions if needed